trans-hues/trans-resist/README.md

 One of the best guides we've seen so far is [From Beirut to Minneapolis](https://github.com/frombeirutwithlove/ProtestTips/blob/master/WhatToDo.md), written by Lebanese protesters, technologists, and activists based on their experiences with the ongoing protests in Lebanon.
 We've adapted some of their tips here, and added some of our own.
 We really recommend you read through their guide for some of the best protest safety advice.
 They also provide advice on what to bring to a protest, what to wear, and how to organize safely.

+The [BLM Guide](https://www.notion.so/BLM-Guide-fac525a6d1324d458d15bdc4fec98661) also has tips on how to stay safe while organizing.

 Be aware that arrests are happening at these protests: people are being arrested simply for being present.
 If you do not want to risk getting arrested for any reason, you may want to consider staying home and [providing support from there.](#helpfromhome)

 <a name="gensafety"></a>